mgondan/wuenic39/README.md

 # wuenic39

-Assuming that xsb64 is on the PATH,
+Please make sure that both xsb64 and swipl are on the PATH.

 For a single country
 ````